luxfi/evm/precompile/contracts/warp/README.md

 ## Integrating Lux Warp Messaging into the EVM
 =======
-Every node tracking an Avalanche L1 has read access to the Avalanche P-Chain.
-This provides weighted sets of BLS Public Keys that correspond to the validator sets of each L1 on the Avalanche Network.
-Avalanche Warp Messaging provides a basic primitive for signing and verifying messages between L1s: the receiving network can verify whether an aggregation of signatures from a set of source L1 validators represents a threshold of stake large enough for the receiving network to process the message.
+Every node tracking an Lux L1 has read access to the Lux P-Chain.
+This provides weighted sets of BLS Public Keys that correspond to the validator sets of each L1 on the Lux Network.
+Lux Warp Messaging provides a basic primitive for signing and verifying messages between L1s: the receiving network can verify whether an aggregation of signatures from a set of source L1 validators represents a threshold of stake large enough for the receiving network to process the message.

-For more details on Avalanche Warp Messaging, see the Lux [Warp README](https://docs.lux.network/build/cross-chain/awm/deep-dive).
+For more details on Lux Warp Messaging, see the Lux [Warp README](https://docs.lux.network/build/cross-chain/awm/deep-dive).
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

 ### Flow of Sending / Receiving a Warp Message within the EVM